entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (2024): "This character is not polarized based on out-group comparison because the out-groups do not have an extracleithrum.
 However, in basal actinistians both elements extend approximately at the same level (e.g., *Miguashaia bureaui*) or the clavicle extends slightly more dorsally than the extracleithrum (e.g., *Miguashaia grossi*).
 The three character-states form a morphocline.
-Character 218 is linked with character 216.“
+Character 218 is linked with Character 216.“

 > - The coding of *Qujingodus* is ?.